lanl/walkabout/convertors/amanzi_walkabout/README.md

 particleDriver is a C++ program for a particle advection system using Amanzi, LaGriT, and Walkabout.
 It automates the process of producing input and output files for LaGrit and Walkabout from an Amanzi checkpoint file and creates data for visualization that can be used in Paraview, PlumeCalc, and Meshlab </br>

+This script works with Amanzi versions before September 2017.

 ## New Workflow Development

-New particleDriver and workflow with Amanzi to Walkabout under development.
+New particleDriver and workflow with Amanzi to Walkabout is under development.
 See test repo at https://github.com/amanzi/amanzi-walkabout

-Until this file is converted into github format, please download the [User Manual](walkabout_amanzi.docx)
+Until it is updated, please download the V1 2011 [User Manual](walkabout_amanzi.docx)